rbazzell/distributed-systems-project/README.md

 4. The coordinator distributes these subtasks to workers
 5. This process continues recursively until the matrices are small enough for direct multiplication
 6. Results are passed back up the chain, with the coordinator managing the aggregation
-7. The final result is returned
+7. The final result is printed in the coordinator logs and to the app/data/results.txt file
+8. The client then retrieves this result and compares it with the expected result, optionally logging the computation time

 ## Task Identification

 Each task has a unique identifier based on:

-* Task type (multiply, divide, combine, direct_multiply)
+* Task type (multiply, combine)
 * Matrix dimensions
 * Content hash
 * Parent task ID (for subtasks)